istoff/edmc_plugins/KillTracker/readme.md

 ## QuickStart
 Assuming everything installed correctly.
-1 goto you EDMC plugins directory /Killtracker/
+1. goto you EDMC plugins directory /Killtracker/
-2 check load.py and server.py are in sync w.r.t. server url.
+2. check load.py and server.py are in sync w.r.t. server url.
 Default is localhost.
 Modify if you want to use your own IP and set LOCALHOST to false in server.py
-3 run python server.py to start the server.  open the url in a browser.
+3. run python server.py to start the server. open the url in a browser.
-4 start edmc.  check the plugin is loaded.  the prefs ui has a basic settings tab where you can test the server, but it doesn't save it yet.
+4. start edmc. check the plugin is loaded. the prefs ui has a basic settings tab where you can test the server, but it doesn't save it yet.
-5 start killing.
+5. start killing or performing PowerPlay activities.

 ## Installation